 A choir of church bells tolled just before midnight to usher in Easter’s arrival here in Trogir, Croatia.
 The fervor with which the bells rang was reminiscent of what we heard the night that the Catholic church chose a new pope.

-When I unpacked a red and gold Vietnamese ox ornament last week, it reminded me why I love travel: serendipitous events, cultural immersion, and the opportunity to mingle with “citizen diplomats.”
+When I unpacked the paper ox ornament last week, it reminded me why I love travel: serendipitous happenings, cultural immersion, and the opportunity to mingle with “citizen diplomats.”
 With today being the Lunar New Year (called Tết in Vietnamese), it seems fitting to reminisce on a special memory that I made while visiting Hanoi, Vietnam back in 2009.